jordanlambino/leagueoflegends-data-analysis/README.md

 ## **Data Cleaning and Exploratory Data Analysis**
 ### Data Cleaning
-I decided to only analyze matches for teams who played Lee Sin, so that every row represented a team who played Lee Sin.
+I decided to only analyze games for teams who played Lee Sin, so that every row represents a team who played Lee Sin in a given match.
 This ensured that my dataset did not contain two rows for each match.
 I only kept relevant columns which denoted a team's overall performance for that game.
-In particular, due to the strength of Lee Sin in the early-mid portions of a given match, I decided to keep "golddiffat15" and calculate the "team_kdratio".
+In particular, due to the strength of Lee Sin in the early-mid portions of a given match, I decided to keep "golddiffat15" and calculate the "team_kdratio", as explained above.

 The first 5 rows of my DataFrame are displayed below: